jasonalferez/jasonalferez/README.md

 Here are some ideas to get you started:

+IDEAS
+**
+I am currently studying in Seneca College and I'm currently in the Computer Programming and Analysis program (CPA).
+I'm currently on my second semester and once I finish, I am looking forward to finishing my degree at a university!

+I play a lot of video games, guitar, and I skateboard from time to time.

+Ask me anything about laziness, I can probably answer that for ya!
+**

 - 🔭 I’m currently working on making an application for nWHacks
 - 🌱 I’m currently learning how to make applications using Unity.
 - 👯 I’m looking to collaborate on creating small projects